Is Mercury in Retrograde?

 Understanding planetary retrogrades

-When a planet appears to move backward through the zodiac, it's called retrograde — an optical illusion caused by the relative orbital speeds of Earth and the other planet.
+When a planet appears to move backward through the zodiac, it is called retrograde.
+This is an optical illusion caused by the relative orbital speeds of Earth and the other planet.
 Before reversing, a planet reaches its station: it slows to an apparent standstill (stationary retrograde), then begins moving backward.
 When the retrograde ends, the planet stations again (stationary direct) before resuming forward motion.
-Planets at station concentrate their energy at a single degree for days or even weeks, making station dates some of the most significant moments in the cycle.
+Astrologers often watch station dates closely because the planet lingers near the same degree longer than usual.
+In electional astrology, retrograde or stationing planets are one timing factor to weigh against the Moon, planetary hour, and chart ruler.

 The shadow period (or "retroshade") extends the cycle further.
-The pre-shadow begins when the planet first crosses the degree where it will eventually station direct — themes that will be revisited start surfacing.
-The post-shadow lasts from station direct until the planet passes the degree where it originally stationed retrograde, completing the integration.
-Our tracker detects all of these states in real time using NASA's ANISE toolkit.
+The pre-shadow begins when the planet first crosses the degree where it will eventually station direct; astrologers may treat that degree range as preview material.
+The post-shadow lasts from station direct until the planet passes the degree where it originally stationed retrograde.
+The current-status cards on this page focus on retrograde, stationing, and direct motion.
+They do not display exact shadow ingress or egress dates.

 Mercury retrograde vs. other retrogrades

-Mercury retrograde gets the most attention because Mercury governs communication, technology, contracts, and travel — areas where disruptions are immediately noticeable.
-It happens three times a year (occasionally four), lasting about three weeks each time, with the full cycle including shadows stretching to roughly eight to ten weeks.
-Mercury tends to retrograde in signs of the same element within a given year, creating a recurring elemental theme.
+Mercury retrograde gets the most attention because Mercury is traditionally associated with communication, technology, contracts, and travel.
+It usually happens three or four times a year, lasting about three weeks each time.
+In some years, Mercury retrogrades in signs of the same element, which astrologers may read as a repeated symbolic theme.

 Frequently Asked Questions